ElementsProject/lightning/doc/lightningd-config.5.md

  **log-level**=*LEVEL*\[:*SUBSYSTEM*\]
 What log level to print out: options are io, debug, info, unusual, broken.
-If *SUBSYSTEM* is supplied, this sets the logging level for any subsystem containing that string.
+If *SUBSYSTEM* is supplied, this sets the logging level for any subsystem (or *nodeid*) containing that string.
 This option may be specified multiple times.
 Subsystems include:

 * *lightningd*: The main lightning daemon